whip-live/cordova-plugin-hello-c/README.md

 For Android it utilizes the Android NDK to compile architecture-specific libraries and a JNI wrapper to expose the C functions to the Java plugin API.

-For iOS it uses the pure C source code in place alongside the Objective-C plugin wrapper.
+For iOS it uses the pure C source code in place alongside the Objective-C plugin wrapper, as well as an example cross-platform library compiled as a static library for iOS.

 # usage example